Small Business Development Service

 Business Plan Development and Private Sector Capital Fundraising Services

-A Rochester, NY small emerging firm hired Eighteen Ventures to prepare a business plan and help the company find potential private sector capital investors for its Life Improvement Portal (LIP) Glucose Monitoring System (GMS).
+Medgraph, Inc, a Rochester, NY small emerging healthcare information technology (IT), hired Eighteen Ventures to prepare a business plan and help the company find potential private sector capital investors for its Life Improvement Portal (LIP) Glucose Monitoring System (GMS).
 The device is designed for individuals with vision and hearing disabilities.
 Also, the LIP GMS project was originally funded by the U.S. Department of Education SBIR program.

 Eighteen Ventures worked with the company's owner to produce a business plan.
 More importantly, the document's two-page executive summary was used to attract the attention of private sector capital investors.
 This whole effort resulted in the company connecting with and making a funding presentation to a health technology focused New York City venture capital firm.